annusav/test-automation-roadmap/README.md

-A ChatGPT-generated 3-month project to learn Test Autiomation on Python.
+A ChatGPT-generated 3-month project to learn Test Automation on Python.